GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 be defined as a resource in the back-matter, and cited using a URI fragment (hashtag, followed by the UUID of the resource.)

-Once the vendor publishes a resolution, change the \"vendor-dependency\" extension value to \"resolved\".
+Once the vendor publishes a resolution, change the `vendor-dependency` extension value to `resolved`.

 {{< figure src="/img/poam-figure-16.png" title="Vendor Dependency (VD)." alt="Screenshot of the FedRAMP POA&M template showing a vendor dependency." >}}